-1. How do you explain why ‘give’ is pronounced with a short vowel sound and ‘hive’ ispronounced with a long vowel sound?
+1. How do you explain why ‘give’ is pronounced with a short vowel and ‘hive’ ispronounced with a long vowel?

-2. Why is shy spelled with a ‘y’ that says the long ‘i’ sound, and pony is spelled with a 'y' that says the long ‘e’ sound?
+2. Why is shy spelled with a ‘y’ that says a long ‘i’ sound, and pony is spelled with a 'y' that says a long ‘e’ sound?

-3. What teaching rule do you use to explain why bench and church are spelled without
+3. What teaching rule do you use to explain why pitch is spelled with a 't' and bench and church are not.

 4. There are six ways to spell the long ‘i’ sound.
 Write one word to show each